Is Denying Hell [ECT] a Gospel Issue? A Response to the Anti-Hell Acolytes

-Furthermore, denying Hell [ECT] is a Gospel issue because the everlasting God will render everlasting salvation for His elect, and everlasting damnation for His enemies.
-This is constituted in His word.
-Therefore, denying this doctrine is tantamount to saying that it is irrelevant that Christ preached on Hell more than anyone in Scripture, declaring that His word is wrong, and robbing God of the glory that He receives from rendering "everlasting conscious torment" on His enemies.
-The moment you think that denying Hell [ECT] is not a Gospel issue, you will receive a big “amen” from cults, because that is what they believe.
+Furthermore, denying Hell [ECT] is a gospel issue because the everlasting God will render everlasting salvation for His elect, and everlasting damnation for His enemies.
+This is constituted in His Word.
+Therefore, denying this doctrine is tantamount to saying that it is irrelevant that Christ preached on Hell more than anyone in Scripture, declaring that His Word is wrong, and robbing God of the glory that He receives from rendering "everlasting conscious torment" on His enemies.
+The moment you think that denying Hell [ECT] is not a gospel issue, you will receive a big “amen” from cults, because that is what they believe.
 Anti-Hell heretics, who deny Hell [ECT], are nothing new.
 What world religions deny everlasting conscious torment?
-Cults (Jehovah Witnesses, SDA, etc.), popular heretics (Rob Bell), Unitarian Universalists, and professing atheists are a few examples.
+Cults (Jehovah’s Witnesses, Seventh Day Adventists, etc.), popular heretics (Rob Bell), Unitarian Universalists, and professing atheists are a few examples.